AdaCore/Ada_Drivers_Library/arch/ARM/STM32/driver_demos/demo_timer_quad_encoder/readme.md

 This demonstration should work on any STM32 board (that has two LEDs), and is known to work on F4 Discovery and F429 Discovery boards.

+The emulated motor alternates direction once per second.
+The two LEDs, one red and one green, are lit when the motor is under way in the corresponding direction.
+Hence the two LEDs will blink on and off when the program is functioning as intended.

 Based on a demonstration provided by ST Micro:
 C:\STM32Cube_FW_F4_V1.6.0\Projects\STM324x9I_EVAL\Examples\TIM\TIM_Encoder